PeeBs68/prog_da_project1/README.md

 #### Location
 For details on the location variable, I was able to use the HEA as an initial source for my research.
 Using this and other sources I was able to find details on the salary differences across the various regions in Ireland.

-#### Variable5 - gender
+#### Gender
-Gender split is 45/55 female/male however males tend to eacn on average 1,500 more...
+The HEA also provided details on the Gender split in terms of both the number of students and the salary details after graduation.

 ### Simulation_Methods
-Using a newly created dataframe, I firstly create a colume of data with sample data for the ```location``` variable and base the distribution using the % split calculated earlier.
+Using a newly created dataframe, I firstly create a column of data with sample data for the ```location``` variable and base the distribution using the % split calculated earlier.
 Using similar methods I populate both the ```course``` and ```grade``` columns with appropriate distributions.

-For ```salary``` I firstly populate the dataframe using ```random.randint``` to produce a range of values which are normally distributed between the max and min salariy values identified earlier in my research.
+For ```salary``` I firstly populate the dataframe using ```random.randint``` to produce a range of values which are distributed between the max and min salariy values for each course/area of study, identified earlier in my research.
 Given that these values are based on the population as a whole, I then apply individual weighting for each specific variable - ```grade```, ```location``` and ```course``` to produce the final dataframe.

-The dataframe now contains simulated values for graduate salary by grade, location and course.
+The data set now contains simulated values for graduate salary by grade, location and course allowing us to see expected calaries for any range of criteria.

+Note: My initial approach was to simulate the salary variable with values to cover the full range of salaries regardless of course/area of study but this produced inaccurate results.
+So I refined the approach and generated the salary variable using salary ranges per course/area of study instead.

 ### Results
 In our results section we use a range of statistics and graphs to visualise the new data set.
 We also verify that the new data matches the characteristics of the original data.